awsdocs/iam-user-guide/doc_source/example_iam_Scenario_CreateUserAssumeRole_section.md

 **SDK for Kotlin**
 This is prerelease documentation for a feature in preview release\.
 It is subject to change\.
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/services/iam#code-examples)\.
 Create functions that wrap IAM user actions\.

 ```